 Most of the visitors do not turn to customers in a single visit.
 They come to your website, browse through different pages and options but leaves without making any purchase.
 There are different types of cart abandonment:

 Cart Abandonment: Visitor comes to your website and adds a product to their cart.
-However, before completing the purchase, visitor closes the website and thus abandoning their cart.
+However, before completing the purchase, the visitor closes the website and thus abandoning their cart.

 What are the top reasons for Cart Abandonment?

 There are many reasons for cart abandonment and it varies according to the industry.
-Let’s looks at the reasons for cart abandonment: Baymard did a survey to understand the reasons for cart abandonment by visitors.
+Let’s look at the reasons for cart abandonment: Baymard did a survey to understand the reasons for cart abandonment by visitors.